How to Price Crafts for Profit

 Business Expenses & Craft Pricing

 To know whether you've set your prices to make a profit, you need to know all of the costs involved in running your business.
-That information can be tricky to know when your business is new.
+That information can be tricky to gather when your business is new.
 It's easy to overlook items.
 This list of common costs involved in selling handmade items will help you assess your own business expenses.

 Make More Profitable Crafts by Maximizing Perceived Value